Thomas Leonardi: AIG

-In November 2017 Leonardi joined AIG, hired by new CEO Brian Duperreault as Executive Vice President of Government Affairs, Public Policy, and Communications.
+In November 2017 Leonardi joined AIG, hired by new CEO Brian Duperreault as executive vice president of government affairs, public policy, and communications.
 Based at AIG headquarters in New York, he reported to Duperreault.
 He oversaw AIG's global public policy and government affairs, and maintained communication with regulators that oversee the company at the state, federal, and international levels.
 AIG's head of international government affairs reported to him.
 Leonardi also oversaw AIG's corporate communications and marketing.
 He left AIG at the end of May 2020.

-In October 2018 he was elected to the board of directors of the American Council of Life Insurers, and will serve through 2021.
+In October 2018 he was elected to the board of directors of the American Council of Life Insurers.
 In 2019 he was elected to the board of directors of the Insurance Information Institute.
 He also served on the board of directors of the American Property Casualty Insurance Association (APCIA).